 PowerPoint Presentations: What you must know before you upload your slides

-For Present+ Producer+ and Enterprise licences, you can navigate to your Event and upload your PowerPoint presentation directly into the Media section.
+For Present+, Producer+ and Enterprise licences, you can navigate to your Event and upload your PowerPoint presentation directly into the Slides section.

 PowerPoint presentations can be used for the following functions: